gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md

 This environment variable was internally used by `gatsby-preset-gatsby`.
 If you're using it you now must pass the `stage` as an option to the preset.

+### Windows-specific: No support for WSL1

+With the introduction of `lmdb-store` instances running [WSL1](https://docs.microsoft.com/en-us/windows/wsl/about) sadly won't work anymore.
+You'll see errors like `Error: MDB_BAD_RSLOT: Invalid reuse of reader locktable slot` or similar.
+This is an [upstream issue](https://github.com/microsoft/WSL/issues/3451) that we can't fix and we recommend updating to WSL2 ([Comparison of WSL1 & WSL2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions)).

 ### Gatsby related packages

 Breaking Changes in plugins that we own and maintain.